pyeventsourcing/eventsourcing/docs/topics/notifications.rst

     assert section.next_id == '6,10', section.next_id
     assert len(section.items) == 5, section.items

+The sections of the record notification log each have notification items that reflect the recorded sequenced item.
 The items (notifications) in the sections from ``RecordNotificationLog`` are Python dicts with three key-values: ``id``, ``topic``, and ``data``.